data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

-consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a lot of variability within individuals, would be regularized a lot^[The way that a multi-level model does this "regularizing" is by considering the groups (and not the data points, in this case) to be samples from a larger population of classes.
+consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a lot of variability within individuals, would be regularized a lot~ The way that a multi-level model does this "regularizing" is by considering the groups (and not the data points, in this case) to be samples from a larger population of classes.
 By considering the effects of groups to be samples from a larger population, the model is able to use information not only particular to each group (as the models created using `lm()`), but also information across all of the data.

-Using multi-level models means that the assumption of independence can be addressed; their use also means that individual coefficients for classes do not need to be included (or interpreted, thankfully!), though they are still included in and accounted for in the model.
+Using multi-level models, then, means that the assumption of independence can be addressed; their use also means that individual coefficients for classes do not need to be included (or interpreted, thankfully!), though they are still included in and accounted for in the model.
 As we describe, the way that